Zuyuf/nginx_notes/timeouts/frontend_timeouts.md

 - If data are not received during this time, the connection is closed.
 - Otherwise, the data are read and ignored, and NGINX starts waiting for more data again.
 - The “wait-read-ignore” cycle is repeated, but no longer than specified by the `lingering_time` directive.

+### Resolver Timeout
+- `resolver_timeout` - Default 30s.
+- Sets a timeout for name resolution of backend.
+- In other words, how long NGINX will wait for an answer from the resolver (DNS)?